visgl/deck.gl/docs/developer-guide/using-layers.md

 The accessor function is typically expected to return either a number or an array.

 Some accessors also support constant values instead of functions.
 When a constant value is provided, it is applied to all objects in the data stream.
-Unlike a functional value, which is called once for every data object to fill a WebGL buffer proportional to the data size, constant accessors have CPU and memory cost of `O(1)` and are much more performant.

 ### Other Layer Props